 Looking to get a taste of Europe this winter but not sure you have the time (or the budget) to make it across the pond?
-Check out Ouray, Colorado, a small-town gem that’s affectionately known as the “Switzerland of America”.
-As a sought-after destination for over 100 years, Ouray, Colorado boasts a lot of charm and majesty that draw travelers into the box canyon year after year.
+Check out Ouray, Colorado: a small-town gem that’s affectionately known as the “Switzerland of America”.
+As a sought-after destination for over 100 years, Ouray, Colorado is a beautifully underrated US city that boasts a charm that draw travelers into the box canyon year after year.

 This small, unassuming town is nestled in a very narrow canyon in the San Juan Mountains and is surrounded on three sides by 13,000-foot peaks – talk about epic!
 These snow-capped peaks, combined with the quaint Victorian architecture on Main Street, create a genuine European vibe.
 It’s easy to see how Ouray, Colorado earned its bragging rights.